 13. Don’t create social anxiety by teaching young children to be afraid of strangers.

 Instead, teach your child that he or she should always be with you, or with a teacher or trusted babysitter.
 If her special adult is with her, your child doesn’t need to be afraid of strangers.
 Once she’s old enough to begin walking home from school by herself, you can begin discussing how to keep herself safe.

 14. If your child seems generally fearful, consider that she's got some tears and fears inside that need to be expressed.

 When kids experience something scary and don't feel safe at that moment, the fears get repressed.
 You can think of this as stuffing them in an emotional backpack, to be processed later.
 The problem is that humans don't willingly subject themselves to scary feelings.
 So often those tears and fears stay locked up inside.
 But since the body knows those emotions need to be felt to go away, the feelings are always trying to bubble up to get healed.
 Children who are trying to keep fear at bay often become generally fearful and even rigid.
 If this describes your child, give her daily opportunities to giggle by playing games that dance just on the edge of fear -- bucking bronco rides, for instance.
 That takes the edge off anxiety.
 And when she feels safe enough to let those fears surface in tears, welcome her meltdown.
 On the other side of it, you'll have a less fearful, more flexible child.

-Don't miss the new mini-course Helping Your Child with Anxiety, which gives you two audios and three printables that guide you through the steps to teach your child (and yourself!) how to manage anxiety.
+Don't miss our new mini-course Helping Your Child with Anxiety, which gives you two audios and three printables that guide you through the steps to teach your child (and yourself!) how to manage anxiety.

 Please note: Below are Amazon links with photos of the books.
 If you are not seeing them on your page, it may be that your browser is not picking them up.
 Please try a different browser.
 Enjoy!